haggifer/test-task2/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run lint`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Run ESLint to analyze and lint the app's code for potential errors, style issues, and best practices.

 ### `npm run build`